Gross Commission Income (GCI)

 A common mistake is treating GCI as take-home income.
 In reality, GCI is gross revenue.
 From this number, several deductions reduce what the agent actually keeps:

-An agent earning $200,000 GCI may net $110,000–$130,000 before tax after all deductions.
-Understanding the gap between GCI and net income is essential for accurate financial planning.
+An agent earning $200,000 GCI may net $110,000–$130,000 before tax.
+Understanding the gap between GCI and net income is essential for informed business planning.

 Why GCI matters for forecasting